akbaritabar/bibliometric_data_for_demographic_research/0_code/03_parallelization_with_dask_duckdb_dbeaver.md

 Now that we are finished pre-processing our XML files (of course parsing all of the ORCID snapshot will take longer depending on the machine you use and computing power), we can go ahead and use the data in our analysis.

 Dask is really powerful in analysis too and dask dataframe is very similar to Pandas and it can read files that do not fit into the memory.
 It is much faster if you use file formats that allow chunking (e.g., parquet which is a column based format, see more: [https://en.wikipedia.org/wiki/Apache_Parquet](https://en.wikipedia.org/wiki/Apache_Parquet)).
-***(Comment: could we move the introduction for Dsak earier, I think it is interesting for participants especially those who are not familar with it; and the code above have employed it )

 In my case, exported files usually are about 100GB (more or less) and in general querying them in Python, with or without Dask, takes long.
 I was introduced by a colleague (thanks Tom) to [DuckDB](https://duckdb.org/) which is amazingly fast in handling large data files and works extremely fast with parquet format.